 Metaverse and SecondLife.

-We were even feeling nostalgic enough to make a metaverse entry this 2022 with looking back at SecondLife and checking out how active it is with so many years behind us!
+We were even feeling nostalgic enough to make a metaverse entry this 2022 by looking back at SecondLife and checking out how active it is with so many years behind us!
 Will we be joining Neos or VR-Chat?
 From a technological standpoint, it’s a little more complicated due to the nature of the blender.

 To whom it may concern.
-Yes, we did try out Tower Unite which we’re rocking a model of a Bestboi avatar modded to look like a dutch angel dragon.
+Yes, we did try out Tower Unite which we’re rocking a model of a Bestboi avatar modded to look like a Dutch angel dragon.
 Perhaps we’ll do a full article about it.
 There are a few good things about this Metaverse engine.
 But a lot of bad things too.
 In essence, I feel like this is digital purgatory.
 You can build a ‘condo’ but it doesn’t really mean anything as the main lanes are static and unchanged.
 And the majority of the audience is in the casino trying to get that sweet digital currency that technically has no value.